waynedunkley/OneForm/README.txt

 Simple ContactForm
 ==========================

 Simple contact form is a simple form with client side required field and email validation.
 It was created by Wayne Dunkley.

+Contact form auto generates and validates content without the need for editing core js and php code.

 Required